Ten Pound Poms

 relative luxury of shipboard life.

-garage in the town of Mossman.
-Dad’s first assignment was to find a home for us to live in and to get settled into his
+Queensland where he was to start work as a garage motor mechanic in the small town of Mossman.
+His first assignment was to find a home for us to live in and to get settled into his

 I have since thought what a harrowing